bhamrick/precision_system/README.md

     * 3X!
 Maximum, 6 card suit and feature in the bid suit.
     * 3NT!
 Maximum, 6 card suit and no outside feature.
 If vulnerable, also denies shortage.
+    * After any of the above clarifications, responder may still introduce a new suit naturally.
 * 2NT is ON in competition if available.
+* If the opponents double our weak 2 opening, then new suits are still nonforcing, and redouble is SOS showing a desire to run but without a clear suit preference.

 ## After 2NT or 1♣️!-1♦️!-2NT